samuelroland/KanFF/doc/db-specifications.md

 - **All the dates are stored in DATETIME format** (even if the hours, minutes, seconds level of precision is not displayed).
 - **All the links are 2000 chars max long**.
 - All TINYINT value are representing boolean value (MySQL doesn't support BOOL type).
 0 = false and 1 = true.
 - All fields representing a technical state of an element are called `state` and are always in INT type.
 (Example: look at users.state below).
+This information has an impact on the use and the permissions on the app.
 - All fields given an information about the state with a text (content of this text is free) are called `status` and are always in VARCHAR type.
 (Example for users.status: `I'm in holiday.
 I'll be back the 10th.
-Leave me an SMS if you really need me...`)
+Leave me an SMS if you really need me...`).
+This information is not technically linked to state and has no impact on the use of the app.

 ### Users:
 - `username`: a simple username of a maximum of 15 characters